-UK crown strips two British Indians of honours
+UK strips two British Indians of honours allegedly over statements on Khalistan separatists, Islam

-Reports claimed that the action was taken for their comments about Khalistan separatists and Islam, among other reasons.
+King Charles III has directed the names of Raminder Singh Ranger and Anil Kumar Bhanot to be ‘erased’ from Most Excellent Order of the British Empire.

 Two British Indians were on Friday stripped of their honours conferred by the monarch in the United Kingdom for significant contributions to the nation.

-According to a statement by the Central Chancery of the Order of Knighthood, which administers state honours, the appointments of Raminder Singh Ranger, a Conservative Party member in the House of Lords, and Anil Kumar Bhanot, a managing trustee of the religious group Hindu Council United Kingdom, were “cancelled and annulled”.
+While the Central Chancery of the Order of Knighthood, which administers state honours, did not detail the reasons for the forfeiture, media reports claimed that the action was taken for their comments about Khalistan separatists and Islam, among other reasons.

-The committee did not detail the reasons for the forfeiture.
-However, media reports claimed that the action was taken for their comments about Khalistan separatists and Islam, among other reasons.
+According to a statement by the committee, the appointments of Raminder Singh Ranger, a Conservative Party member in the House of Lords, and Anil Kumar Bhanot, a managing trustee of the religious group Hindu Council United Kingdom, were “cancelled and annulled”.

 King Charles III directed that their names, along with four others, be “erased” from the register, the committee said.